mrc-ide/apothecary/README.md

 ## IMPORTANT NOTES

 :warning: This code is released with no support and is not currently finished.
-Users outside Imperial College looking to run transmission models should *NOT* be using *apothecary* and instead use the actively maintained, currently functional packageg *squire*.
+Users outside Imperial College looking to run models of COVID-19 transmissiondynamics should **NOT** be using **apothecary** and instead use the actively maintained, currently functional package **squire** (available at: https://github.com/mrc-ide/squire)

 :warning: This model is in active development and so parameter names and behaviours, as well as output file formats, will change without notice.